OP-TEE/optee_docs/architecture/core.rst

 Noncontiguous shared buffers
 ============================
-To benefit from noncontiguous shared memory buffers, secure world register dynamic shared memory areas and non-secure world must register noncontiguous buffers prior to referring to them using the OP-TEE API.
+To benefit from noncontiguous shared memory buffers, platform shall enable dynamic shared memory (``CFG_CORE_DYN_SHM=y``).
+When enabled, OP-TEE core is given the main memory address range(s) seen from non-secure OS.
+Non-secure client application can simply register a memory buffer as (e.g. with ``TEEC_RegisterSharedMmeory()``) so that it can be used in OP-TEE communication.

+This feature requires Linux OP-TEE driver to properly handle the memory references of its various clients memories: userland applications, kernel drivers, remote services.

+This feature also requires OP-TEE core to know the legitimate addresses ranges where non-secure can claim to use a shared memory page.
-The OP-TEE core generic boot sequence discovers dynamic shared areas from the device tree and/or areas explicitly registered by the platform.
+The OP-TEE core generic boot sequence discovers dynamic shared areas from the device tree (``memory`` nodes) and/or areas explicitly registered by the platform (``register_ddr()``).

 Non-secure side needs to register buffers as 4kByte chunks lists into OP-TEE core using the ``OPTEE_MSG_CMD_REGISTER_SHM`` API prior referencing to them using the OP-TEE invocation API.

-Noncontiguous shared memory (also known as dynamic shared memory) is enabled with the configuration flag ``CFG_CORE_DYN_SHM=y``.

 For performance reasons, the TEE Client Library (``libteec``) uses noncontiguous shared memory when available since it avoids copies in some